ishita-dg/ScrambleTests/README.md

 An updated version of this work is Dasgupta, Ishita, et al. "Analyzing machine-learned representations: A natural language case study." arXiv preprint arXiv:1909.05885 (2019).
 Linked here: https://arxiv.org/abs/1909.05885

-Code to generate Compositional dataset based on comparisons, SNLI data analysis and scripts for augmented training is in the training-exepriments branch.
+Code to generate Compositional dataset based on comparisons, SNLI data analysis and scripts for augmented training is in the training-experiments branch.

 Dataset used in the paper is here: https://github.com/ishita-dg/ScrambleTests/tree/training-experiment/testData/new